AWS Certified Security Specialty

 Knowledge of:

-• Data classification by using AWS services
+- Data classification by using AWS services (AWS Documentation: Data classification overview)

 Skills in:

-• Identifying sensitive data by using Macie
+- Identifying sensitive data by using Macie (AWS Documentation: Discovering sensitive data with Amazon Macie)

 Task Statement 6.4: Identify security gaps through architectural reviews and cost analysis.